murilloves/nodejs-google-calendar-crud/README.md

 ## 3 - Run the app
 `$ node .`

+## That's it!

--------- That's it, just follow the instructions to enable your credentials, your token (by oauth2 from google) --------
+-------- Now just follow the instructions to enable your credentials, your token (by oauth2 from google), and modify your Google calendar --------

 ### Feel free to fork and improve as you wish
 #### All CRUD operations are working

+# * NOTE: THE 'DELETE' AND 'UPDATE' OPERATIONS ARE DESTRUCTIVE, DON'T TRY THEM IF YOU DON'T WANT TO MESS WITH YOUR CALENDAR SCHEDULES.